JoeACars/propositional_logic_prover/README.md

 ### Other bits

 There is a Graphics folder for all the graphics we need.
-The Input folder contains modules relating to user input, and Disply contains modules relating to displaying the proof. <code>Languages.js</code> contains a list of implemented logical systems or "languages", i.e. Classical Propositional Logic and First-Degree Entailment, and <code>PropositionalLogicProver.js</code> sets up the interface between the HTML page and the JavaScript modules.
+The Input folder contains modules relating to user input, and Display contains modules relating to displaying the proof. <code>Languages.js</code> contains a list of implemented logical systems or "languages", i.e. Classical Propositional Logic and First-Degree Entailment, and <code>PropositionalLogicProver.js</code> sets up the interface between the HTML webpage and the JavaScript modules.